What are endocrine disruptors and where can they be found?

 Pregnant women must therefore be very vigilant.

-What can we do to protect ourselves?
+What can be done to protect oneself?

-~ In the power supply:
+~ In food:

 ~ In household products:

-Promote organic and ecological cleaning products or make your own household products.
+Prefer organic and ecological cleaning products or make your own household products.

 -

-To scare away dust mites:
+To deter dust mites:

-To make your "homemade" laundry:
+To make your own "homemade" laundry detergent:

 - 3 tablespoons of baking soda